sud0x0/SUD0x0/_posts/2023-06-03-A-quick-approach-to-assessing-the-security-of-a-system.md

 - Did the web application use static code analysis during the development phase?
 - Did the web application go through a penetration test before getting into production?
 - Do the servers go through routine vulnerability scanning?
+- What are the compliance requirements related to this application?
+For example, ISO 27001 or PCI DSS

 <br>